Westworld: Complete Story and Character Guide

 Why Was Westworld Cancelled?

 HBO cancelled Westworld in November 2022 — reportedly because Nolan and Joy were in negotiations for a fifth and final season that HBO decided not to pursue.
-The show's viewership declined 81% from Season 1 to Season 4, and the $160 million budget for Season 4 was difficult to justify.
+According to Deadline, the cancellation came as Warner Bros.
+Discovery CEO David Zaslav declared "the grand experiment of creating something at any cost is over."
+The show's viewership declined sharply over its run: the Hollywood Reporter noted Season 1 drew an estimated 12 million viewers while Season 4 tumbled to just 4 million.
+With Season 4 costing at least $160 million, per the Hollywood Reporter, the economics no longer worked.
 Adding insult to injury, Warner Bros.
-Discovery removed the series from HBO Max entirely in December 2022 as part of their cost-cutting "purge."
+Discovery removed the series from HBO Max entirely in December 2022.
+Variety reported the series was among multiple shows pulled from the platform as part of the company's $3.5 billion cost-cutting initiative.
 The series later found a new home on FAST platforms.

 One of the most ambitious shows ever made, Westworld deserved a proper ending.
 Instead, its final image is Dolores entering the Sublime — a question that will never be answered.